 Lincoln is also home to the Lincoln College Museum, which houses a sizeable collection of Lincoln artifacts and memorabilia.
 The Lincoln College Museum is located at 300 Keokuk Street.

-Route 66 runs right through the center of town, where visitors will get numerous glimpses of the era.
-At the corner of Woodlawn and Lincoln Parkway, once stood the Tropics restaurant and lounge that opened in 1950.
+Route 66 runs right through the town center, where visitors will get numerous glimpses of the era.
+At the corner of Woodlawn and Lincoln Parkway once stood the Tropics restaurant and lounge that opened in 1950.
 It was built by Vince Schwenoha, who was inspired by the palm trees in California, which appeared on the iconic sign he put at the restaurant.
-Five years later, it was sold to Lew and Bev Johnson, who ran it for the next 40+ years.
+It was sold to Lew and Bev Johnson five years later, who ran it for the next 40+ years.
 Though the Johnsons made it famous, they also suffered during the decades due to fires in 1965 and 1975, and after Route 66 was replaced with Interstate 55.
-Afterward, the Tropics experienced a number of closings and re-openings through the years until it finally closed for good in 2004.
-For years the building sat empty and abandoned until it was sold in 2014 and the sign was removed.
+Afterward, the Tropics experienced several closings and re-openings through the years until it finally closed for good in 2004.
+The building sat empty and abandoned for years until it was sold in 2014, and the sign was removed.
 However, it was safely placed in storage.
 The old structure was torn down in April 2017 to make way for a new McDonald’s restaurant.
 Though the building is gone, its historic neon sign was saved, restored, and now stands with its neon fully lit at its original site.
 Some of its vintage memorabilia can still be seen in the Mill Museum.

 At 738 Washington, the Mill Museum is contained in what was once called the Old Mill Restaurant that became famous for its schnitzel shortly after it started business in 1929.
-Family owned and operated it served thousands of Route 66 travelers up until 1996 when it closed its doors.
-Over the years, the building badly deteriorated and in 2005, was slated for demolition.
+Family-owned and operated, it served thousands of Route 66 travelers until 1996, when it closed its doors.
+Over the years, the building badly deteriorated and, in 2005, was slated for demolition.
 However, the following year, a “save-the-mill” campaign began, and in 2007, the renovations on the building began.